Photography studio best practices come naturally to us at Canoe Studios; photo shoots in NYC are our most sought-after service!

-These 5 tips are just skimming the surface of everything you should and need to know to create the best-looking photo shoots possible.
+These 5 tips are just skimming the surface of everything you should and need to know to create the best-looking photography studio rentals possible.
 Something else that can help tremendously: eliciting the help of professionals!

 At Canoe Studios, we not only have an abundance of natural light, over 40,000 square feet of versatile studio space, a 1,000 square foot south-facing terrace, a full catering-ready kitchen, blackout capabilities, cycloramas, high-speed internet, and more bleeding-edge tech than you can shake 14 Pro-11’s at, we also have a trained staff of production-ready experts ready to help realize your vision from beginning to end.

-Ready to setup your next top-shelf photo shoot?
+Ready to setup your next top-shelf photography studio rental in NYC?
 Call Canoe Studios and book your studio today.